 Academically, Diocese of Richmond Catholic schools outpace their counterparts in nearly all categories.
 For example:

 Higher Test Scores: Catholic schools score higher on standardized test scores.
-A report by the National Center for Education Statistics shows that in science alone, 8th graders in Catholic schools scored 11 points higher than their public school counterparts in 2011.
+A report by the the National Assessment of Educational Progress (NAEP) shows that in Mathematics alone, 8th graders in Catholic schools scored 12 points higher than their public school counterparts in 2017.
 Within the Richmond Diocese, our schools consistently rank in the top 12% on standardized tests.